Skip to main content

 • Managing asset disposal.

-• Advising on the appropriateness of a Capital Asset for generally accepted accounting purposes.
+• Advising on the appropriateness of a capital asset for generally accepted accounting purposes.

 • Ensuring the appropriate approvals have been obtained.